signoredems/aspire-expense-tracker/memory-bank/activeContext.md

 3. **Development Experience**: Implementing authentication bypass for local development
 4. **Database Choice**: Using Azure SQL Database (free tier) for production
 5. **Deployment Target**: Azure App Service for hosting the application
+6. **Expense Model Simplification**: Removed redundant PartnerPercentage property as it can be calculated from YourPercentage
+7. **Database Development**: Using SQL Server container for local development via Aspire
+8. **SQL Server Configuration**: Updated SQL Server configuration to use parameter resource for password instead of string literal

 ## Open Questions